yeganathan18/aquila/README.md

 - [PostgreSQL](https://www.postgresql.org/)
 - [GraphQL](https://graphql.org/)

-We use [GitLab](https://gitlab.com/syncrolaze) as our primary source control system and If your looking this project from [Github](https://github.com/syncrolaze/aquila) then probably it's a mirror of the GitLab repository.
+We use [GitLab](https://gitlab.com/syncrolaze/aquila) as our primary source control system and If your looking this project from [Github](https://github.com/syncrolaze/aquila) then probably it's a mirror of the GitLab instance.

+## Features